IjzerenHein/firestorter/README.md

 ## Work in progress

-Firestoreter is being build as you read this.
+Firestorter is being build as you read this.
 The essentials are done but more functionality and testing is still needed.

 Still Todo: